 - Shell strength test: Hydrostatic or Pneumatic test to 1.5 × Maximum Working Pressure.

-- Shell leak test: For the leak test of the shell usually Pneumatic test is performed with 1.1 × Maximum Working Pressure.
+- Shell leak test: For the leak test of the shell usually a Pneumatic test is performed with 1.1 × Maximum Working Pressure.

 - Seat leak test: Pneumatic test to 1.1 × Maximum Working Pressure.

 - Cryogenic prototype test: This test is performed following BS 6364 Appendix A.

 - Cryogenic production test: The procedures for Cryogenic testing of valves are provided in BS 6364 and the same is followed.

 Where are Cryogenic Valves used? | Applications of Cryogenic Valves